Who Was Newton?

 Bonus Facts

-Farming Future – Somewhere around his teen years, Isaac’s mother removed him from school to become a farmer, but the master and reverand of the school he attended persuaded Isaac’s mother to send him back.
-He became a top-class student which enabled him to enroll to a university.
+- Farming Future – Somewhere around his teen years, Isaac’s mother removed him from school to become a farmer, but the master and reverend of the school he attended persuaded Isaac’s mother to send him back.
+He became a top-class student which enabled him to enrol to a university.

-Teaching – Newton was not effective in teachig others.
+- Teaching – Newton was not effective in teaching others.
 According to Wikipedia, his classes were almost always empty.
 He did not enjoy teaching, and, over his career, he was only assigned three students to tutor and none were “noteworthy”.

 Did Einstein Correct Newton’s Work?